ZeroxTM/IDEA-HMK-Cryptor-1/README.md

- By Adam Mahameed, Karam Abu Mokh
+ By Alaa, Adam Mahameed, Karam Abu Mokh

    MIT LICENSE:

-   Copyright (c) 2020 Adam Mahameed
+   Copyright (c) 2020 Adam Mahameed, Alaa Grable

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal